Hutton Gibson: Beliefs

-Gibson was an outspoken critic of the Catholic Church‘s doctrine, leadership, and practice since the Second Vatican Council.
+Gibson was an outspoken critic of the doctrine, leadership, and practice that arose after the death of Pope Pius XII and the Second Vatican Council.
 He disseminated his views in a quarterly newsletter called The War is Now! and self-published three collections of these periodicals: Is the Pope Catholic?, The Enemy is Here!, and The Enemy is Still Here!

 Gibson was especially critical of Pope John Paul II, whom he once described as "Garrulous Karolus the Koran-Kisser".
 His allegation that the Pope kissed the Quran is corroborated by a FIDES News Service report of June 1, 1999, which quotes the Chaldean Catholic Patriarch, Raphael I Bidawid, as having confirmed to the news service that he was personally present when John Paul II kissed the text, which is sacred to Muslims:

 On May 14th I was received by the Pope, together with a delegation composed of the Shi'ite imam of Khadum mosque and the Sunni president of the council of administration of the Iraqi Islamic Bank.
 There was also a representative of the Iraqi ministry of religion. ...
 At the end of the audience the Pope bowed to the Muslim holy book, the Qu'ran, presented to him by the delegation, and he kissed it as a sign of respect.
 The photo of that gesture has been shown repeatedly on Iraqi television and it demonstrates that the Pope not only is aware of the suffering of the Iraqi people, but he also has great respect for Islam.

 Gibson also used his newsletter to argue against Feeneyism.
 At the January 2004 We The People conference, Gibson advocated that the states should secede from the Federal government of the United States and the United States public debt should be abolished.

 One week before Mel Gibson's The Passion of the Christ (2004) was released in American film theaters, Hutton Gibson told radio talk show host Steve Feuerstein that the Holocaust was fabricated and "mostly fictional".
 He said that the Jews had simply emigrated to other countries rather than having been killed, a view which observers described as Holocaust denial.
 He claimed that census statistics prove there were more Jews in Europe after World War II than before.
 Gibson said that certain Jews advocate a global religion and one world government.

 In his interview for The New York Times Magazine article, Gibson dismissed historical accounts that six million Jews were exterminated:

 "Go and ask an undertaker or the guy who operates the crematorium what it takes to get rid of a dead body," he said.
 "It takes twenty liters of petrol and 20 minutes.
 Now, six million?"
 Across the table, Joye [Gibson's wife] suddenly looked up from her plate. ...
 She had kept quiet most of the day, so it was a surprise when she cheerfully piped in.
 "There weren't even that many Jews in all of Europe," she said.